 Though the jury did not accept Pomeroy’s insanity, it did recommend leniency because of his age.
 The judge disagreed, and recommended execution.
 The governor, meanwhile, refused to sign the order of execution.
 The governor’s council, however, refused to commute a death penalty sentence; twice the council refused.

 The standoff ended with a compromise.
-The state spared Jesse Pomeroy, but he would be locked up for life in solitary confinement in the state prison at Charlestown.
+The state spared Jesse Pomeroy, but would lock him up for life in solitary confinement in the state prison at Charlestown.

 For more than 40 years Massachusetts kept Jesse Pomeroy locked away in solitary confinement, held at bay like a monster.
 He tried to escape at least a dozen times.
 In one instance he managed to trigger a gas explosion.
-His hope was that it would blow open the door to his cell and he could somehow fight his way out.
+He hoped it would blow open the door to his cell and he could somehow fight his way out.
 The door did, in fact, break open but the explosion also knocked Pomeroy silly.
-He was unable to actuate the rest of his plan.
+He couldn’t execute the rest of his plan.

 The Lifer Reemerges

-In 1917, the governor’s council finally allowed Pomeroy back into general population of the prison and he began spinning a narrative of a reformed man.
+In 1917, the governor’s council finally allowed Pomeroy back into general prison population and he began spinning a narrative of a reformed man.
 He had mastered a half dozen languages while in solitary and dabbled in several more.
 He had begun writing poetry, some of which he would publish and read aloud at prison shows.

 During World War I, Pomeroy had sold war bonds in jail.
-And in 1923 and 24, he was speculating in stocks, with much of the rest of America, but from his jail cell.
+And in 1923 and ’24, he speculated in stocks, with much of the rest of America, but from his jail cell.
 He further tried rehabilitating his image in 1928, suing local political activist Alice Blackwell.
 In a letter arguing against his release, she had written that he had tortured animals in prison – a charge he vehemently denied.

 In 1929, Pomeroy would set foot outside the walls of the Charlestown prison for the first time in 43 years.
-The state transferred him to the state hospital at Bridgewater, but a year later a story suggested that the old murderer had not fully reformed: jailers found saw blades and tools in his possession, evidence that he was planning one last escape attempt.
+The state transferred him to the state hospital at Bridgewater, but a year later a story suggested that the old murderer had not fully reformed.
+Jailers found saw blades and tools in his possession, evidence that he planned one last escape attempt.
 He never made it.

-Two years later, at 74, Jesse Pomeroy finally died of a heart attack in prison, insisting on his innocence with no explanation for how he became the ‘boy fiend.’
+Two years later, at 74, Jesse Pomeroy finally died of a heart attack in prison.
+He insisted on his innocence with no explanation for how he became the ‘boy fiend.’